 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-You’ll find several fascinating types of black birds in North America, each with their own distinct personality.
+You’ll find several types of black birds in North America, each with distinct characteristics.
+Common species include the American Crow, Common Raven, Red-winged Blackbird, and European Starling.

 Table Of Contents